Before your appointment:

 We know that you have a choice when it comes to choosing your dental practice and we at Bloxham Dental Practice, Bloxham [email protected] Banbury and Banbury Orthodontics would like to say thank you for continuing to chose us, it is our absolute pleasure to be able to welcome you back into our practices.

-In line with government guidance for compulsory wearing of masks in Doctors surgeries for the last few weeks and in shops from 24th July we request that you attend the surgery wearing a mask.
+In line with government guidance for compulsory wearing of masks in Healthcare settings, we request that you attend the surgery wearing a mask.
 You will only be admitted without one if you fall into the legitimate exemption category.
 Doing so whilst in communal areas and until seated in your dentist or hygienist’s surgery, we believe is a sensible approach.
 This is more about protecting others than oneself but as we have a number of vulnerable patients who attend, it is important that we should take extra care.
 There will be the option to purchase a mask for a nominal charge if you arrive without one.

 You do not need to wear a face covering if you have a legitimate reason not to.
 This includes: